Mac Thornberry: Business

 Thornberry joined the CAE USA board of directors, the National Defense Industrial Association Emerging Technologies Institute advisory board, and the Potomac Institute's board of regents after retiring from government service.
 In October 2022, Thornberry was appointed to the Defense Innovation Board.
+As of October 2023, he serves on the Special Competitive Studies Project's board of advisors.
+In March 2024, Thornberry was appointed to the board of directors at Booz Allen Hamilton.